 ICAS are also maneuvering into a position to take advantage of this advanced item type.
 In conversation with their customers, they have focused on adapting and improving their assessments to stay relevant in an ever-changing industry, something the TBS can assist.
 In Robbie’s words:

-More accurately reflecting how a candidate works in the real world today gives the organisations a better indication of how work-ready and well-equipped a candidate is.Robbie Burns, ICAS
+More accurately reflecting how a candidate works in the real world today gives the organizations a better indication of how work-ready and well-equipped a candidate is.Robbie Burns, ICAS

 To watch the full discussion between Jim, Andy, Ioana and Robbie, visit surpass.com/webinars.

-For further information on how Surpass might benefit your finance certification programme, visit our dedicated finance and accountancy page surpass.com/finance.
+For further information on how Surpass might benefit your finance certification program, visit our dedicated finance and accountancy page surpass.com/finance.